Comprehensive Heart Checkup - ECG, TMT & 2D Echo Test - Cardiac Evaluation

 -

 Heart failure: This is a condition in which the heart is unable to pump enough blood to meet the body's needs.
-It can be caused by a variety of factors, including coronary artery disease, high blood pressure, and heart valve problems.
+It can be caused by a various heart disease, including coronary artery disease, high blood pressure, and heart valve problems.

 -